Skwiwel/ride-ambience/README.md

 On load the app tries to fetch the preset playlist (currently some Japan oriented videos and radio stations) and compares it to the user's database stored in cookies.
 Right now it always adds whatever is in the fetched playlist but that can be changed and expanded on in the future.
 During use the database is updated to include cross-session relevant information.
 No personal or tracking information is saved.

 The app includes a Dockerfile with which a container image with an Nginx server can be built.
 A [public build at Docker Hub](https://hub.docker.com/r/skwiwel/ride-ambience) is also hooked to the [app's GitHub repo](https://github.com/Skwiwel/ride-ambience) so that the newest version can be easily deployed.
+The provided Nginx server coniguration listens on port 8081.

 ## Planned Features